freyste/freyste.github.io/_posts/2019-1-24-Blaster_Range.md

 ![_config.yml]({{ site.baseurl }}/images/IMG_2477.jpeg)

 Lately my nephews have been obsessed with Star Wars and I wanted to make them a toy that no other kids on the block would have.
-Given that Disney Star Wars franchise has probably made every toy they could, I had to come up with something just dangerous enough that they couldn’t.
+Given that the Disney Star Wars franchise has probably made every toy they could, I had to come up with something just dangerous enough that they couldn’t.

 ![_config.yml]({{ site.baseurl }}/images/nephews.jpeg)